 * The Manufacturer's Certificate of Origin (MCO) is the document that allows you to register and/or title a new trailer.
 This is your trailer's "birth certificate," showing its unique identification information.
 A trailer manufacturer is required to provide a MCO to dealers or purchasers for every vehicle it manufactures.

-Note: A manufactured trailer with missing paperwork cannot be registered as a homemade trailer.
+Note: A manufactured trailer with missing paperwork cannot be registered as an assembled trailer.

-Newly assembled trailers (including farm trailers) must be titled regardless of weight.
+Newly assembled trailers (including farm trailers) are titled based off the gross weight.
+Titling is optional for all newly assembled trailers with a gross weight of 4,000 pounds or less, and newly assembled farm trailers with a gross weight of 34,000 pounds or less.
 For additional information on required documents and the titling process, please visit Assembled Vehicles.
 Assembled trailers with a non-titled record in Texas or registration receipt from another state may continue to be non-titled.
-If you currently have a non-titled record, and you opt to apply for title for your assembled trailer then the documents below are required.
+The below documents are required to title a newly assembled trailer.

 If the assembled trailer does not have a Vehicle Identification Number (VIN), a completed Law Enforcement Identification Number Inspection (Form VTR-68A), and Notice of Assigned or Reassigned Identification Number (Form VTR-68-N) will be required.